 Benzodiazepine (temazepam) = positive

-A PtProtect Pain Management Panel should be ordered when testing patients for opioid/opiate compliance.
-PtProtect detects multiple opioid/opiates, 6-MAM for heroin detection and the common drugs of abuse.
-If either Physician A or Physician B had ordered PtProtect in place of a single opioid test, they would have found the second prescribed opioid and temazepam (Restoril).
+A PtProtect pain medication management panel is recommended when testing patients for opioid/opiate adherence.
+PtProtect detects multiple opioid/opiates, 6-MAM for heroin detection, benzodiazepines, and illicit drugs.
+If either Clinician A or B had ordered PtProtect in place of a single opioid test, they would have found the second prescribed opioid and temazepam (Restoril).